The black hole fifty years after: Genesis of the name: The plausible story behind the name black hole

 Canuto, the organizer of the meeting in the Goddard Institute in 1967 that actually took place in 1968, showed discomfort when confronted with Wheeler's version presented in the book.
 He even said, visibly uncomfortable, ``Wheeler could have told the story he wanted'' \cite{30c}.

 In fact, it is impossible that Wheeler and Dicke, as colleagues at Princeton, never touched upon the subject or that Wheeler never heard such an idiosyncratic expression as ``black hole of Calcutta'' in the Princeton corridors.
-Wheeler, for some reason, did not attend the Texas Symposium in Dallas 1963, nor the meeting in Cleveland in the same year.
-However, his student at the time, Kip Thorne, presented a paper at the Dallas symposium.
-Nevertheless, Wheeler attended the lectures at the Goddard Institute in 1961 and 1962, where Chiu declared hearing Dicke utter the name black hole repeatedly.
+Wheeler attended the lectures at the Goddard Institute in 1961 and 1962, where Chiu declared hearing Dicke utter the name black hole repeatedly.
+He was also at the 1963 Texas Symposium in Dallas, where the name black hole also appeared recurrently, the article corresponding to his presentation on gravitation theory and gravitational collapse appeared not in the proceedings, but as a separate book with his collaborators Harrison, Thorne, and Wakano \cite{22r}.
+It seems that Wheeler did not go to the meeting in Cleveland in that same year where the name was also spoken, but all in all by 1963 he had been in at least two places where the participants were talking freely about black holes already.

 The name black hole did not fit well with some people.
 It was found to be obscene, or even slang.
 Feynman, for instance, accused Wheeler of being perverse for using this term \cite{20b}.
 For finding it improper, the French physicists resisted the adoption of the name for a long time, even when the name was already widely written and spoken \cite{17t}.
 Hence, it becomes clear that despite being accepted at Princeton and amongst its sphere of influence in the early 1960s, the term was not quite ready to be generally accepted.
 However, there was a day where there was no more embarrassment and obstacles were put aside forever.